pa7x1/ethereum-issuance/README2.md

 - Client diversity: Healthier client diversity has mitigated the risks of a single client bug resulting in large correlation penalties.
 - Delta neutral strategies: Strategies that offer the yield of staking while hedging exposure with a short position on ETH remove the risk of ETH price volatility while extracting the yield.
-- Regulatory clarity: Completely external factors to the protocol like regulatory clarity, approval of staking ETFs, can have a significant impact in reducing the risk premium of staking.
+- Regulatory clarity: Completely external factors to the protocol like clear tax guidelines, regulatory clarity, staking ETFs, custodial services by financial institutions, etc... can significantly reduce the risk premium of staking.

 Overall, as the Ethereum network matures and the risks associated with staking are reduced, the risk premium demanded by market participants may continue to decrease.